pmourlanne/taw/README.md

 # TAW

-Slips, pairings &amp; standings generator from AetherHub
+Pairings, Match Slips &amp; standings generator for your AetherHub tournament

 "TAW" is a recursive acronym for "TAW Ain't WLTR".